 English involves learning the skills too become confident and literate thinkers.
 Each Year 9 student will continue to develop her spoken and written expression; her listening and reading skills; her awareness of how she communicates through the visual media and her ability to understand what she views and watches.

-The emphasis in Mathematics is on building confidence and improving competence in basic numeracy skills, developing problem solving strategies and learning to think mathematically.
+The emphasis in Mathematics is on building confidence and improving competence in numeracy skills, developing problem solving strategies and learning to think mathematically.

 Science involves learning about and understanding the world in which we live.
 Science and technology are major influences in our daily lives.
-The Year 9 students will meet many new situations and will carry out experiments and investigations.
+Each Year 9 students will meet many situations and will carry out experiments and investigations.
 These will help her develop skills in observation, testing ideas, recording and interpreting data, researching and using scientific equipment.
 She will learn to ask the questions “why” and “how” to clarify her ideas.

 Physical Education and Health

 In Physical Education and Health students develop their understanding of the concept of hauora/well-being and factors which influence their health.
 They will learn a variety of motor skills,a range of interpersonal skills, positive teamwork strategies and an understanding of basic anatomy and physiology.
 Positive attitudes towards personal fitness and health are encouraged.